Contributing to django CMS¶

 And at any point in that process, you can add: discuss discuss discuss, because it’s always useful for everyone to pass ideas around and look at things together.

 Running and writing tests is really important: a pull request that lowers our testing coverage will only be accepted with a very good reason; bug-fixing patches must demonstrate the bug with a test to avoid regressions and to check that the fix works.

 We have an IRC channel, our django-cms-developers email list, and of course the code reviews mechanism on GitHub - do use them.

 Perhaps considered “boring” by hard-core coders, documentation is sometimes even more important than code!
 This is what brings fresh blood to a project, and serves as a reference for old timers.
-On top of this, documentation is the one area where less technical people can help most - you just need to write semi-decent English.
-People need to understand you.
-We don’t care about style or correctness.
+On top of this, documentation is the one area where less technical people can help most - you just need to write simple, unfussy English.
+Elegance of style is a secondary consideration, and your prose can be improved later if necessary.

 Documentation should be:

 - written using valid Sphinx/restructuredText syntax (see below for specifics) and the file extension should be .rst